digitalyacht/Getting-Started-with-Njord-Cloud/README.md

 # Njord Cloud SDK Quickstart

 The Njord Cloud is built on Viam Cloud Technology and allows developers to access a boat's real-time and historical NMEA 2000 data, stored in the Njord Cloud.
+You will need to have purchased, installed and configured a NjordLINK device before you can proceed, so that you have a valid Viam account and a device that is sending data to the cloud.

 ## Pre-requisites